marohngroup/kpfm/README.rst

         └── plot.py

 Each experiment is contained in its own module.
-The ``util`` module collects useful functions, decorators, code snippets and the like.
+The ``util`` module collects useful functions and decorators that are useful across a range of modules.
 Tests are placed in the ``tests`` module.
 Scratch contains a place for code that will not be maintained.
 If a particular experiment or procedure is useful over a longer period,